 Gordon Parry’s alibi?
 He had spent the afternoon with a Mrs. Olivia Brine, her daugher Savonna and nephew Harold Denison (a friend of Parry’s), and another woman Phyllis Plant.
-Both Olivia Brine and Harold Denison attested to the fact that Parry had stayed there until 8:30 PM at night.
+Both Olivia Brine and Harold Denison attested to the fact that Parry had stayed there from about 17:30 until 8:30 PM at night.
 Statements from Savonna and Phyllis Plant are not in the police files and therefore they may not have given one.

 But despite this seemingly bulletproof alibi, Gordon gave a completely nonsensical alibi for the night of the telephone call.
 He claimed that he had picked up his girlfriend Lily Lloyd from an address which he could not remember, then returned to her home spending the day and much of the night with her.
 This was patently untrue, and statements from both Lily Lloyd and her mother showed that Parry had arrived at their house (7 Missouri Road) in his car at about 19:35, midway through a piano lesson Lily Lloyd was giving, before briefly going off to Park or Lark Lane and returning later.